deepeshpatel/Programming/README.md

 ***

 **Combination Generator for Objects:**
-Following code will print all combinations of size R in a list of Objects of size N where R <=N in lexicographical order
+Following code will print (in lexicographical order) all combinations of size R in a list of Objects of size N where R <=N
 ```java
 class Example {
     public example() {